nextrizon/Hysteria2/README.md

 ### Prerequisites
 ___
 1. Update to the latest firmware for your OpenWrt router.
 The GL-iNet version of the OpenWrt still stuck version 21 as of writing this guide.
-2. Make sure to install LUCI interface in the **Advanced Settings** of the GL-iNet Admin webpage for GL-iNet router or use the `opkg` command after ssh into the router and doing `opkg update` command.
+2. Make sure to install LuCI interface in the **Advanced Settings** of the GL-iNet Admin webpage for GL-iNet router or use the `opkg` command after ssh into the router and using `opkg update` command after step 2.

 ### Installation
 ___
-1. Ssh into your router at 192.168.8.1 as _root_ user with **PuTTY** for Windows or using the built in ssh client in Windows Command Prompt/MacOS Terminal.
+Step 1.
+Ssh into your router at 192.168.8.1 as _root_ user with **PuTTY** for Windows or using the built in ssh client in Windows Command Prompt/MacOS Terminal.
-2. Run update for OpenWrt packages.
+Step 2.
+Run update for OpenWrt packages.

 ```bash
 opkg update